 Despite the long history of seaweeds as medicinal agents, it was not until the twentieth century that fucoidan was first isolated and recognised for its therapeutic potential.
-Once fucoidan became commercially available, global research into its unique bioactive properties increased significantly.
-There are now over 2000 scientific papers supporting the physiological benefits of fucoidan.
+Once fucoidans became commercially available, global research into their unique bioactive properties increased significantly.
+There are now over 3000 scientific papers supporting the physiological benefits of fucoidans.
 As a result of this research, fucoidan extracts are now used in a variety of applications including dietary supplements, medical devices, veterinary products and topical formulations for skincare and dermatology.

-An overview of the history of fucoidan is provided below.
+An overview of the global history of fucoidans is provided below.